BOMBAY // Show Your Teeth

 Multi-instrumentalist Mathias Janmaat remains the group's driving creative force.
 Naturally, his writing became influenced by these circumstances: Show Your Teeth feels more introspective than acclaimed predecessor Vulture / Provider, adding an expanding sonic palette and emotional depth to their sound.

-Bittersweet opener Dolly Doesn't Want To Face The Facts shimmers like some kind of hazy dystopian sunset, recalling fellow pop dissidents MGMT, Phoenix and Gorillaz.
-Centre-piece Slow Motion unleashes lust for life energy through its rave-like floor tom beats and jarring post-punk guitars.
+Bittersweet opener Dolly Doesn't Want To Face The Facts shimmers like some kind of hazy dystopian sunset, centre-piece Slow Motion unleashes lust for life energy through its rave-like floor tom beats and jarring post-punk guitars.
 The ramshackle nineties grunge track Bored obtusely touches base with writer's block and apathy.

 Even if there appears to be more of a weightiness to Bombay's music, it never meddles with the band's ability to come up with instantly appealing pop hooks.
 Gold Rush's suspenseful gloom and Bleach's uncanny space boogie still bring this undeniable immediacy.
 Bombay's newfangled songwriting smarts reach their peak with double-dealing closer Lighten The Low.
 Languid, detached guitar lines and devil-may-care vocals become frenetically at odds with the simmering, majestic chorus.